 Travel Insurance for Motorbike riding

-You're travelling through Thailand, and you've decided to rent a motorbike to get around and see the sights.
+You’re travelling through Indonesia, and you’ve decided to rent a motorbike to get around and see the sights.
 Before you jump on, there are a few things you need to know about travel insurance for riding on a motorbike.

 To be covered under a SureSave policy, you must: